sgarver/rotu/README.md

 The above _micro_ [Node.js&reg;](https://nodejs.org) application will respond to the request for [http://localhost:8000](http://localhost:8000) by looking in the current directory for a jade template named index.jade, compile the template and then serve the resultant html.

-rotu can also route to named templates directly:
+rotu will also route directly to named templates:

 [http://localhost:8000/home](http://localhost:8000/home)
 routes to the **./home.jade** template